Journal

 It’s called Musical Ear Syndrome

 It’s a close cousin of tinnitus.
 Tinnitus is usually a ringing or buzzing.
 Musical Ear Syndrome is structured sound.
 Melody, rhythm, instruments, sometimes vocals.
-Same general idea, different output.
+Same idea, different output.

 The Post Malone part is the giveaway

-This happens more when the nervous system is tired, under-filtered, and recently fed audio.
+Happens more when the nervous system is tired, under-filtered, and recently fed audio.
 Which, for the record, was a full description of me yesterday.

 The conditions that made it louder